Burn (2012 film)

 BURN: One Year on the Frontlines of the Battle to Save Detroit is a 2012 American documentary film, produced and directed by Tom Putnam and Brenna Sanchez.
 It focuses on Engine Company 50 of the Detroit Fire Department, and the city of Detroit as it faces an economic collapse and rising arson and fire rates.
 The film was executive produced by Denis Leary and Jim Serpico through their production company, Apostle, as well as Steve Tihanyi and Morgan Neville.
+A sequel titled Burn X was released in 2022.

 Synopsis

 The film follows the firefighters of Engine Company 50 of the Detroit Fire Department over the course of a year as they struggle with the highest arson rate in the country, and a lack of funding from the city of Detroit as it approaches bankruptcy.
 It highlights 3 specific individuals involved with the Detroit Fire Department.

 Dave Parnell is a 33-year veteran firefighter, living in the same neighborhood as Engine 50.
 The film shows Parnell's last year on the job, approaching retirement as he turns 60 years old, and coming to terms with the death of his ailing, longtime wife, Gloria.
 He acts as the elder philosopher of the firehouse, spouting wisdom on life, firefighting, love, and the current state of Detroit.

 Brendan "Doogie" Milewski, is a straight-shooting, adventurous, 11-year firefighter who becomes paralyzed after a wall crashes down on him while fighting a fire.
 Newly married, Doogie must adjust to life outside of the fire department, and life as a paraplegic.

 After spending 30 years with the Los Angeles Fire Department, Detroit-native Don Austin is hired as Detroit Fire Department's new commissioner facing the task of rehabilitating and revitalizing the organization.
 He must lead the Department despite Detroit's financial crisis and the growing rate of arson in the city's abandoned buildings.